lululxvi/deeponet/README.md

 [![DOI](https://zenodo.org/badge/260069304.svg)](https://zenodo.org/badge/latestdoi/260069304)

-The source code for the paper [Learning nonlinear operators via DeepONet based on the universal approximation theorem of operators](https://arxiv.org/abs/1910.03193).
+The source code for the paper [Learning nonlinear operators via DeepONet based on the universal approximation theorem of operators, Nature Machine Intelligence, 2021](https://doi.org/10.1038/s42256-021-00302-5).

 ## System requirements

-Most code is written in Python 3, and depends on the deep learning package [DeepXDE](https://github.com/lululxvi/deepxde) v0.9.0.
+Most code is written in Python 3, and depends on the deep learning package [DeepXDE](https://github.com/lululxvi/deepxde).
 Some code is written in Matlab (version R2019a).

 ## Installation guide